 PIP is split into two sections – a daily living component and a mobility component.

 You can be assessed for one or both components.
 The government website contains more information about PIP.

 Independent Age provide an information and advice service for older people, their families and carers, focusing on social care, welfare benefits and befriending services.
 This is integrated with local support, including one-to-one and group befriending schemes.

 They have a range of guides and information sheets and offer a free national advice service.
 To visit their website please go to www.independentage.org.

-Join the Bladder & Bowel Community Forum and chat with those who understand what you are going through.
-Sharing your experiences with someone in the same situation can be a valuable lifeline.
+Join the Bladder & Bowel Community Facebook Group and chat with those who understand what you are going through.
+Sharing your experiences with people in the same situation can be a valuable lifeline.